Los Angeles Statutory Rape Attorney

 older or age 21+ and victim is younger than 16) and the sexual intercourse

-was done for money or some other consideration, an additional 1 year term
+was done for money or some other consideration, an additional one-year

 Although a person who violates California Penal Code 261.5 is not required